L1-L2 messaging

 Message nonce

-Message nonce The message nonce is maintained on the Starknet Core contract on L1, and is bumped whenever a message is sent to L2.
-It is used to avoid hash collisions between different L1 handler transactions that are induced by the same message being sent on L1 multiple times (see below). |
+The message nonce is maintained on the Starknet Core Contract on L1, and is incremented whenever a message is sent to L2.
+The nonce is used to avoid a hash collision between different L1 handler transactions that is caused by the same message being sent on L1 multiple times.

 L1 → L2 message cancellation

-The reason for the delay is to protect the sequencer from a DOS attack in the form of repeatedly sending and canceling a message before it is included in L1, rendering the L2 block which contains the activation of the corresponding L1 handler invalid.
+To mitigate this risk, the contract that initiated the L1→L2 message can cancel it by declaring the intent to cancel, waiting five days, and then completing the cancellation.
+This delay protects the sequencer from a DoS attack in the form of repeatedly sending and canceling a message before it is included in L1, rendering the L2 block which contains the activation of the corresponding L1 handler invalid.

 L1 → L2 message fees